cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP2.md

 4. Then the application must initiate the Real-Time Loop, and begin the execution of the periodic jobs.
 One job is equivalent to one iteration of the Real-Time Loop.
 After each job, the process should yield via `/proc/mp2/status`.

 5. At the end of the Real-Time Loop, the application must de-register itself after finishing all its periodic jobs via `/proc/mp2/status`.

-Reading the entry `/proc/mp2/status` by an application should make the kernel module return a list detailing the PID, Period, and Processing Time for each app.

-We will also craft a simple test application for our scheduler.
-This application will be a single-threaded periodic app with jobs dedicated to calculating factorials.
-This periodic app should register with the scheduler (via admission control).
-It must specify its scheduling parameters during registration: the job Period and Processing Time, both given in **milliseconds**.

-Upon registration, the application should read the Proc filesystem entry to confirm its PID is listed, indicating acceptance.
-Following this, it should notify the scheduler of its readiness to commence by dispatching a YIELD message via the Proc filesystem.
-The app should then initiate the Real-Time Loop and start executing the periodic jobs.
-One job is analogous to one iteration of the Real-Time Loop.
-At the loop's conclusion, post completion of all periodic jobs, the app must de-register.
-This is done using the Proc filesystem.

 Here's the **pseudo code** for the Periodic Application: